mavzerburak0/mavzerburak0.github.io/_posts/2018-12-13-virtual-hosts.md

 <VirtualHost <ip-address>:80>
 ```

-with <ip-address> being the IP address that you have used in /etc/network/interfaces file to create an IP alias for your webserver.
+with ip-address being the IP address that you have used in /etc/network/interfaces file to create an IP alias for your webserver.

 There is no other difference to IP-based virtual host configuration from the other two types of configurations.

 Again, don't forget to run a2ensite and reload the apache2 service for the new configuration to take effect.

+References: